zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="StorSimple EBOD 컨트롤러 교체 | Microsoft Azure" description="StorSimple 8600 장치에서 하나 또는 두 개의 EBOD 컨트롤러를 모두 꺼내고 교체하는 방법을 설명합니다." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"